Ethiopia warns Sudan it is running out of patience over border dispute

 On Tuesday, Ethiopia's Dina criticised both Egypt and Sudan for delaying the negotiations.
 "Are the two speaking the same language?
 More or less.
 The two are speaking the same language when it comes to stalling it."

-(Reporting by Nairobi newsroom and Khalid Abdelaziz in Khartoum; Writing by Maggie Fick; Editing by David Clarke)
+(Reporting by Nairobi newsroom and Khalid Abdelaziz in Khartoum; Writing by Maggie Fick; Editing by David Clarke and Jonathan Oatis)

 ((maggie.fick@thomsonreuters.com; +90 534 502 0200;))